 - Anything that could be contaminated with highly communicable diseases such as Ebola virus, tuberculosis, hepatitis, West Nile virus, STDs, and rabies

-Get Free, No-Obligation Quotes on Hazardous Medical Waste Disposal Today
+Get Free Quotes on Hazardous Waste Disposal Today

 Medical Waste Pros can direct you to a location to drop off hazardous medical waste to be disposed of properly.
 We can also help you find a local hazardous waste expert so you can schedule a pickup on a regular basis or whenever you need it.
 We’ll help you select the containers, schedule, and system that works best for your organization.

-To get free quotes on hazardous medical waste disposal, fill out the form to the right, or give us a call at (888) 755-6370.
+To get free quotes on hazardous medical waste disposal, fill out the form or give us a call at (888) 755-6370.